mysociety/pombola/docs/TROUBLESHOOTING.md

 Any details that are fields directly on the entry should be manually copied over (such as date of birth, summary , etc).

+If the legal name of the person you're going to delete isn't the same as the one you'll retain, and that name isn't listed as an alternative name on the record you're going to retain, add it as an alternative name.

 Connect to the database by going to the project dir, activating the virtual env and then `./manage.py dbshell`.